 Q: Am I able to use my old season disks with version 11?

 Yes.
-We have always had a commitment to maintain your investment in season disks purchased from Diamond Mind.
+We have always had the commitment to maintain your investment in season disks purchased from Diamond Mind.
 Every new version of the game includes a feature that converts season disks from older formats to the format used by the new version.

 For version 11, any season disks that are in version 8, 9, or 10 format are automatically converted to the format used for version 11 when you first install them.

 NOTE: If you have season disks in formats older than version 8, one option is to use your earlier version of DMB to convert them to version 8 first, then use version 11 to convert them the rest of the way.

 We periodically upgrade our older season disks to add new players, add new statistics, add real-life transactions and lineups, and take advantage of new game features.
 If you own older seasons, you may be eligible for free or discounted upgrades to those seasons.
 See Season Disk Upgrades for details.